-The motherboard comes with two Double Data Rate (DDR) Dual Inline Memory Module (DIMM) sockets.
-These sockets support up to 2GB system memory using unbuffered ECC or non-ECC PC1600/2100 DIMMs.
+The motherboard comes with three Double Data Rate (DDR) Dual Inline Memory Module (DIMM) sockets.
+These sockets support up to 2GB system memory using 184-pin unbuffered non-ECC PC2100/1600 DIMMs.

-P4B266-C 184-Pin DDR DIMM Sockets
+P4B533-V 184-Pin DDR DIMM Sockets

 A DDR DIMM is keyed with a notch so that it fits in only one direction.
 DO NOT force a DIMM into a socket to avoid damaging the DIMM.